jtng3/tozny-rock-paper-scissors-game/README.md

 #### Outputs
 `judge.py` will write the following record to the Tozny database and share it with both players:

-An encrypted version of the winner of the round
+An encrypted version of the winner of the round.
+The record's metadata will include the record type (`rps-game-result`), and the round number.

 #### Algorithm
 1. Load the Tozny client credentials from the file specified by `tozny_client_credentials_filepath`.
 2. Initialize the Tozny client with the client credentials.
-3. Read the encrypted moves for the specified round that have been shared with Judge Clarence.
+4. Query the Tozny database for the encrypted moves that have been shared with Judge Clarenceusing the specified round number and the record type `rps-game move`.
-4. Decrypt the moves using the Judge's private key.
+5. Decrypt the moves using the Judge's private key.
-5. Determine the winner of the round based on the moves.
+6. Determine the winner of the round based on the moves.
-6. Encrypt the result of the game using Judge Clarence's credentials.
+7. Encrypt the result of the game using Judge Clarence's credentials.
-7. Share the encrypted result of the game with both players using the `client.share()` function and the players' client IDs, which are included in the bundled moves.
+8. Share the encrypted result of the game with both players using the `client.share()` function and the players' client IDs, which are included in the bundled moves.

 #### Example
 ```
 $ python3 judge.py round=1 tozny_client_credentials_filepath=./clarence_creds.json
 Round “1” Judged!
 ```

+## Questions to ponder
+What if when playing the specified round number entered in the CLI command already exists?
+Should the game moves be overwritten?